-- ☐ Identifying or apprehending an individual who has admitted to participating in a violent crime - ☐ Routine reporting to law enforcement agencies, such as gunshot wounds
+- Identifying or apprehending an individual who has admitted to participating in a violent crime - Reporting a death where there is a suspicion that death has occurred as a result of a crime - Reporting Fugitive Felons - Routine reporting to law enforcement agencies, such as gunshot wounds - Providing certain information to identify or locate a suspect, fugitive, material witness, or missing person - Investigating a specific criminal act.

 Health Care Oversight.
-We may disclose your health information to a governmental health care oversight agency (e.g., Inspector General; House Veterans Affairs Committee) for activities authorized by law, such as audits, investigations, and inspections.
+We may disclose your health information without your authorization to a governmental health care oversight agency (e.g., Inspector General; House Veterans Affairs Committee) for activities authorized by law, such as audits, investigations, and inspections.
 Health care oversight agencies include government agencies that oversee the health care system, government benefit programs, other government regulatory programs, and agencies that enforce civil rights laws.

 Cadaveric Organ, Eye, or Tissue Donation.
-When you are an organ donor and death is imminent, we may use or disclose your relevant health information to an Organ Procurement Organization (OPO), or other entity designated by the OPO, for the purpose of determining suitability of your organs or tissues for organ donation.
+When you are an organ donor and death is imminent, we may use or disclose your relevant health information without your authorization to an Organ Procurement Organization (OPO), or other entity designated by the OPO, for determining suitability of your organs or tissues for organ donation.
 If you have not specified your donation preferences and can no longer do so, your family may make the determination regarding organ donation on your behalf.